COMMON CLIMBER

 We hadn’t really expected Pat Ament to invite us in, any more than Layton Kor or Jim Erickson would have.
 Who were we anyway?
 Just a couple of kids trying to hustle up a place to stay.
 And honestly, if a couple of strangers showed up at my door out of the blue after I’d settled in for the night, I’d probably tell them no, sorry, you can’t stay here, and shut the door.

 But that would never happen now; now you can post a message asking if any of your friends knew anybody who could put you up for the night, or make a few calls on your cell phone, and you’d be flooded with invitations in no time.
 Back then, though, if you showed up uninvited in a strange town, you had to find a pay phone and hope you had a slug of dimes.
-Hugh and I had been brash and overly optimistic; we knew it was audacious, rude even, to knock on a stranger’s door and ask to impose on him so shamelessly.
-Even so, for a second there, in that moment when Pat Ament came to the door and opened it a crack, we thought we were going to pull it off.
+Hugh and I had been brash and overly optimistic; we knew it was audacious, rude even, to knock on a famous climber’s door and ask to impose on him so shamelessly.
+Even so, for a second there, in that moment when the man had come to the door and opened it a crack, we thought we were going to pull it off.

 “What now?”
 I asked, sitting in the driver’s seat, wondering where to go.